LilithPandragon/MasterStudies-KubernetesPractice/consumer/readme.md

      - uses the current timestamp as the image version
      - builds and tags the Docker image
      - pushes both the versioned and `latest` image tags to the registry (`ghcr.io/mcce2024`)
+     - Additionally checks for a correct GITHUB_TOKEN if not a push is prohibited

 *Run the Docker Container*:
    - Start the service using Docker: